-We talked to Moritz Preißer of Granny, a creative agency that believes brands should not simply have customers, they should have fans and here is what he said about it.
+Moritz Preißer of Granny tells us about a creative agency that believes brands should not simply have customers, they should have fans.

 First of all, how are you and your family doing in these COVID-19 times?

 Moritz Preißer: Thanks for asking.
 Overall we are doing good.
 Everybody is healthy and this is the most important part.
 I do have a little son and must admit it’s sometimes stressful to organize the day-to-day with Kitas being closed and very limited possibilities to meet with other kids.

 My girlfriend also has a very challenging job as a journalist and editor-in-chief of a podcast format.
 Therefore we needed to get very flexible and focus on what’s really important to give each other the time and space we need.
 But that just made me realize again how lucky we’ve been especially in that time – as we actually can be that flexible and are healthy.

 Tell us about you, your career, how you founded Granny.

 Moritz Preißer: I am one of the co-founders of Granny, a Berlin-based socialtainment agency.
 Our primary goal is to turn brands into pop culture – with the unique approach of combining social media, creativity, and entertainment.
 We develop both the strategic conception and the implementation of social-first 360° campaigns for our clients.